 Poster courtesy of Neptoon Records

-Thom invited me to open for him and sat in on a few tunes at the Gastown Saloon two weeks later, and Alan captured our rehearsals and the gig.
+Thom invited me to open for him and sat in on a few tunes at the Gastown Saloon a few weeks later, and Alan brought his camera to our rehearsals and the gig.

 Stage fright was a thing… I eventually learned to play with my eyes open!